Why asbestos was used

 - inhale levels of asbestos fibres many hundreds of times higher than environmental levels

-Often disease symptoms don't appear for 20 or 30 years after exposure to asbestos.
+It can be a long time before disease symptoms appear.
+Disease symptoms can appear20 or 30 years after exposure to asbestos.

 Asbestos in your home